Cilium: Clinical significance

 Ciliary defects can lead to a number of human diseases.
 Defects in cilia adversely affect many critical signaling pathways essential to embryonic development and to adult physiology, and thus offer a plausible hypothesis for the often multi-symptom nature of diverse ciliopathies.
 Known ciliopathies include primary ciliary dyskinesia, Bardet–Biedl syndrome, polycystic kidney and liver disease, nephronophthisis, Alström syndrome, Meckel–Gruber syndrome, Sensenbrenner syndrome and some forms of retinal degeneration.
-Genetic mutations compromising the proper functioning of cilia, ciliopathies, can cause chronic disorders such as primary ciliary dyskinesia (PCD), nephronophthisis, and Senior–Løken syndrome.
-In addition, a defect of the primary cilium in the renal tubule cells can lead to polycystic kidney disease (PKD).
+Genetic mutations compromising the proper functioning of cilia, ciliopathies, may cause chronic disorders such as primary ciliary dyskinesia (PCD), nephronophthisis, and Senior–Løken syndrome.
+In addition, a defect of the primary cilium in the renal tubule cells may lead to polycystic kidney disease (PKD).
 In another genetic disorder called Bardet–Biedl syndrome (BBS), the mutant gene products are the components in the basal body and cilia.

 Defects in cilia cells are linked to obesity and often pronounced in type 2 diabetes.
 Several studies already showed impaired glucose tolerance and reduction in the insulin secretion in the ciliopathy models.
 Moreover, the number and length of cilia was decreased in the type 2 diabetes models.

 Epithelial sodium channels (ENaCs) that are expressed along the length of cilia regulate periciliary fluid level.
 Mutations that decrease the activity of ENaCs result in multisystem pseudohypoaldosteronism, that is associated with fertility problems.
 In cystic fibrosis that results from mutations in the chloride channel CFTR, ENaC activity is enhanced leading to a severe reduction of the fluid level that causes complications and infections in the respiratory airways.

-Since the flagellum of human sperm has the same internal structure of a cilium, ciliary dysfunction can also be responsible for male infertility.
+Since the flagellum of human sperm has the same internal structure of a cilium, ciliary dysfunction may be responsible for male infertility as well.

 There is an association of primary ciliary dyskinesia with left-right anatomic abnormalities such as situs inversus (a combination of findings is known as Kartagener syndrome), and situs ambiguus (also known as Heterotaxy syndrome).
 These left-right anatomic abnormalities can also result in congenital heart disease.

 It has been shown that proper cilial function is responsible for the normal left-right asymmetry in mammals.

 The diverse outcomes caused by ciliary dysfunction may result from alleles of different strengths that compromise ciliary functions in different ways or to different extents.
 Many ciliopathies are inherited in a Mendelian manner, but specific genetic interactions between distinct functional ciliary complexes, such as transition zone and BBS complexes, can alter the phenotypic manifestations of recessive ciliopathies.
 Some mutations in transition zone proteins can cause specific serious ciliopathies.